HaskeYE/ui-automation-framework-updated-stable/tasks/06 - test steps.md

-§# Create test steps
+# Create test steps

 One of important things to keep in mind when creating automated tests and developing testing frameworks is to keep modeled pages of application under test and test steps separate - to increase code scalability maintainability and readability.

-So every set of steps step you will create you will put in corresponding test step class - since here we will take actions only on homepage and performing search, you should first create OpenPageSteps.class - Steps related to opening pages, HomePageSteps.class - Steps related to homepage actions, SearchSteps.class - Steps related to search functionality - on site sidebar, SearchResultsPageSteps.class - Steps that take place on page where search results are displayed, put it in: main.java.steps package.
+So every set of steps step you will create you will put in corresponding test step class - since here we will take actions only on homepage and performing search, you should first create OpenPageSteps.class - Steps related to opening pages, HomePageSteps.class - Steps related to homepage actions, SearchSteps.class - Steps related to search functionality - on site sidebar, SearchResultsPageSteps.class - Steps that take place on page where search results are displayed, PrivacyModalSteps - Steps related to accepting cookie policy, put it in: main.java.steps package.

 To make our final tests more readable we will use simplified "builder" pattern - every public method of steps class will return this (Instance of this class) - therefore we will be able to "chain" step calls in our tests - It will be more clear soon.